MrAlpha786/termux-fingerprint-lock/README.md

 # TERMUX FINGERPRINT LOCK
+***Disclaimer:*** It's cool to have fingerprint authentication in termux but it's not safe and can easily be bypassed (How?🤫).
+So, if FBI find your data and a nuclear war start.
+I won't be held responsible.
+Use at your own risk.
 ### Created by [MrAlpha786](https://github.com/MrAlpha786)
 ***Request:*** Please use or modify this with proper credit.
 Add link to my github in your README.md.